Midlife Complexity and Mind-Body Wisdom: Why Therapy Matters Now More Than Ever

 Taking the Next Step

 The body and emotions communicate in subtle but powerful ways.
-Somatic therapy offers a gentle, effective way to reconnect with those signals and address the overwhelm that can arise in midlife.
+Somatic therapy offers a gentle and effective way to reconnect with those signals and to address the overwhelm that can arise in midlife.

-If this resonates, I’d love to connect.
-Visit www.amyhagerstrom.com to learn more about how somatic therapy, Somatic Experiencing, or Safe and Sound Protocol might fit into your life.
-This work can help bring relief, clarity, and a greater sense of balance as you navigate midlife.
+If this resonates, I would love to connect.
+You can visit www.amyhagerstrom.com to learn more about how somatic therapy, Somatic Experiencing, or Safe and Sound Protocol might fit into your life.
+This work can help bring relief, clarity, and a greater sense of balance as you move through midlife.